dezynetechnologies/generator-angular-fullstack/readme.md

 yo angular-fullstack [app-name]
 ```

+then update angular-bootstrap to 0.12 or later
+and update angular-cookies to 14.0(order is important)

 Run `grunt` for building, `grunt serve` for preview, and `grunt serve:dist` for a preview of the built app.

 ## Prerequisites